How do I import and sell Medical Devices in the UAE?

 2. Medical, Surgical Equipment & Instruments Trading

-Includes reselling instruments and equipment used in hospitals and clinics for diagnosis, treatment, surgical operations, medicine and blood preservation, X-raying, sterilization, waste disposal, physical therapy and rehabilitation, also, manual kits and instruments used for check-up, surgical operations and bandaging, as well as electronic devices using communication techniques.
+Includes selling medical devices, reselling instruments and equipment used in hospitals and clinics for diagnosis, treatment, surgical operations, medicine and blood preservation, X-raying, sterilization, waste disposal, physical therapy and rehabilitation, also, manual kits and instruments used for check-up, surgical operations and bandaging, as well as electronic devices using communication techniques.

-You would not require a commercial agenct to import these types of goods so the Foreign party can maintain control and be safeguarded long-term.
-An example of why it’s important to use a corporate partner over an individual sponsor can be found below:
+Establishing your own company in the UAE or using a Corporate Nominee Partner means you would not require a commercial agent to import these types of goods and the foreign party can maintain control and be safeguarded long-term.
+Some of the benefits of using a corporate partner can be found below:

 There are no external approvals required from the DED to obtain the trade licence, however once the Trade Licence has been obtained the company importing the goods will need to make sure the following steps are completed for each product.